When the smoking ban was brought in, pro-ban campaigners claimed it would benefit British pubs.

 Russell: Vaping with a pint is a different experience than smoking with a pint but it is equally as satisfying.
 However, the ecigs that are now being produced are much much closer to the smoking experience than when I started using them over 2 years ago.
 As the difference is diminishing, I think that more smokers will now be tempted to try an ecig and stay inside the pub with their non-smoking mates.

 ECD: Some steadfast smokers see vaping as a threat to their cause (the re-legalisation of smoking in public places).Indeed, Freedom to Choose call them: “A product of coercion.”
-(See Freedom to Choose and the Electronic Cigarette.)
 What’s your reaction?

 Russell: I have always seen myself as a smoker, even after switching to ecigs.
 Being a smoker is an attitude, a social activity and a lifestyle choice as much as it is an addiction.
 Using an ecig is just a way around the smoking ban as far as I am concerned.
 If I had my way, there should be the freedom of choice for a publican to allow smoking in their pub, just have a smoking room, only allow vaping or ban the whole lot.
 Why should this be dictated from Westminster?